Click the download button for the latest Clarion.

 Tentatively Scheduled: In-Person Worship Services begin Sunday, July 18

-Starting on July 18, we will be worshiping in our sanctuary.
-Masks are required and we will encourage participants to sit safely distanced in family groups.
-More information will be available in the following weeks.
+Beginning Sunday, July 18, we will begin in-person worship in our sanctuary.
+Services will be at 10:30a.m.
+Information about safety protocols will be posted after July 10.
+Please check back after that day to see what protocols and guidelines will be in place to attend worship.
 If you have questions, please call our church office at: 626-791-4271.
 If no one answers, please leave a message with your name and a number where we can reach you or leave a message.
 Someone will get back to you during the week.
+We hope to see you there!

 Minute for Missions – La Casa de San Gabriel